IanMitchell/interaction-kit/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context about the request here!

-**How does this increase our chances of an iCrawl Acquisition?**
+**Does this increase our chances of an iCrawl Acquisition?**
-Please explain how this will increase our relative value to iCrawl in order to further our goal of acquisition
+If this increases our chance of acquisition, explain how!